OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Previous Meetup/Event

-**Wireshark Workshop**\
-**Date & Time:** 14th April 2025, 10:00am IST\
-**Venue:** NIE North Auditorium, Mysuru\
-OWASP NIE Student Chapter successfully hosted the Wireshark Workshop, where attendees explored the fundamentals of network packet analysis.
-Participants learned how to capture, inspect, and analyze network traffic using Wireshark, gaining practical insights into identifying suspicious packets and understanding data flow across networks.

-## Next Meetup/Event

 **Chapter Meetup**\
 **Date & Time:** 16th April 2025, 3:00pm IST\
 **Venue:** NIE North Auditorium, Mysuru\
-OWASP NIE Student Chapter is conducting a chapter meetup to review project progress and finalize our newsletter as we come to the end of the semester.
+The OWASP NIE Student Chapter successfully conducted its last chapter meetup of the semester.
+During the event, members reviewed the progress of ongoing projects and finalized the chapter newsletter as the semester drew to a close.
+The meetup provided an excellent platform for collaboration, reflection on achievements, and planning for future initiatives.

+## Next Meetup/Event

+**Stay tuned for our upcoming Meetups & Events!**